daominhwysi/docscanner/output.md

 <user_query>
-* Tình huống: Đề tiếng anh Gồm một sectionHeader và hai câu hỏi trắc nghiệm yêu cầu sắp xếp các mệnh đề cần xử lý khéo
+* Tình huống: Đề tiếng anh Gồm hai câu hỏi trắc nghiệm yêu cầu sắp xếp các mệnh đề cần xử lý khéo
 @mml_start@Mark the letter A, B, C or D on your answer sheet to indicate the best arrangement of utterances or sentences to make a cohesive and coherent exchange or text in each of the following questions from 15 to 19.
 Question 15.
 a.
 I had to burn the midnight oil to make engaging lesson plans, expecting to capture my students’ attention.